amills25/todo/src/pseudocode.md

 ##### Controller

--   createNewToDo
+-   updateInputValue
     -   when the user clicks the add button, it will be added to the array
     -   clear the input field
--   updateCurrentToDo
+-   onCreateSubmit
-    -   IF X is clicked, soft delete
-    -   IF check is clicked, move to Completed
+    -   gets value from user input and calls parent method

 ##### View